hubverse-org/hubVis/README.md

 ## Usage

-The R package contains currently one function `plot_step_ahead_model_output()` plotting 50%, 80%, and 95% quantiles intervals, with a specific color per "model\_id".
+The R package contains currently one function `plot_step_ahead_model_output()` plotting 50%, 80%, and 95% quantiles intervals, samples and median, with a specific color per "model\_id".

 The function can output 2 types of plots: